Un1xG0d/OpenTreat-legacy/README.md

 > If you see output similar to `{“code”:0,”message”:”Transport unknown”}`, your signaling server has been successfully deployed.

 ### Deploying the video chat app on Heroku

+Before you deploy the video chat app to Heroku's cloud, make sure you find and replace all instances of `https://opentreat-signalserver.herokuapp.com/` in the codebase with the URL to the signaling server you just set up.

 ```
 cd js/
 heroku create opentreat-videochat